melanielaporte/Retro-Media-Emporium/README.md

 ## Future Features
 - Save and load the library to a file.
 - Add DVDs, CDs, and possibly tools like a soldering iron or electronics.
-- Physical card catalog/retro UI (icy Y2K or dark 90s industrial asthetic).
+- Physical card catalog/retro UI (bright 80s, icy Y2K, or dark 90s industrial asthetic).
 - Create 3D assets in Blender.

 ## Stack used